 Hello everyone, you are most welcome here today.

 Today I am going to talk to you about Dead Throne, a new Open World Roleplay/Board Game Hybrid I spotted whilst I was at the UK games Expo in the NEC in Birmingham just last weekend.
 As of writing, this game is seeking funding on Kickstarter, so I thought I would write a bit about it.
 As regulars know, I love fantasy games, I love RPG and I love boardgames.
 Dead Throne caught my attention and seemed to tick all the right boxes.
-Here is a gameplay rundown from the Dead Throne Kickstarter Page (there is also a play tester feedback video).
-Forgive the sound quality, it was recorded in the NEC (and from personal experience it was recorded at a “quiet” time).
+Here is a gameplay rundown from the Dead Throne Kickstarter Page.

 So, this game can be played solo or asymmetrically with one player taking the role of Saladar – the Evil Wizard, whilst everyone else plays aspirant heroes all vying for the throne.
 As demonstrated in the video, gameplay is very straightforward.
 Roll the dice to move and interact where you stop by drawing a card.
 Subtract defence from attack to determine damage in combat, and replenish magical scrolls at the start of your next turn.
 You can win by being last character standing or ascending the throne (achievable by two possible routes).
 And that seems to be more or less it.

 Add in that there are markets to purchase adventuring stuff, carriages to transport you from one town to another, side quests that allow your hero to achieve some DnD style objective in return for a reward and a hex tile map that can be set up in multiple configurations for replayability.